 1

-A managed AI receptionist that books the inspection and runs the follow-up
+Willison: the best all-around, a managed AI receptionist that books the job and runs the follow-up

 -